apache/arrow/docs/source/cpp/compute.rst

   value of the first input (the 'index') is used as a zero-based index into the remaining arguments (i.e. index 0 is the second argument, index 1 is the third argument, etc.), and the value of the output for that row will be the corresponding value of the selected input at that row.
+If the index is null, then the output will also be null.

 * \(3) Each row of the output will be the corresponding value of the first input which is non-null for that row, otherwise null.